public-static-X/data-dictionary-writer/README.md

 # data-dictionary-writer
-creates a data dictionary with basic descriptives for sav/sas and stata datasets
+creates a data dictionary with basic descriptives for sav, sas and stata datasets

 To use, control + A the script and paste it into Rstudio.
 Then control + Shift + Enter run the command createDataDictionary() and the follow the prompts.